Damiennsoh/alx-low_level_programming/0x01-variables_if_else_while/README.md

-print all single digit from base 10
+printing single digits of base 10 wiht a new line